 You must check prescriptions items carefully and promptly once received.
 In the event that you believe an item has been tampered with, or dispensed in error, do not take or use the medication and contact us immediately at firstname.lastname@example.org for advice.

 You may have the right to return, for a refund, items that are not as described, not fit for purpose or not of satisfactory quality when they arrive with you.
 For detailed information please visit the Citizens Advice website or call 03454 04 05 06.
 Nothing in these terms will affect your legal rights.

 If you believe any of the items you have ordered are not as described, not fit for purpose or not of satisfactory quality when they arrive with you, please contact us at email@example.com.

 Returning unwanted medication

 You can return prescription items that are no longer required to any community pharmacy.
-If you wish to return prescription items to our pharmacy, please repackage the items securely along with a Returns Form
+If you wish to return prescription items to our pharmacy, please repackage the items securely and contact us for details of how to return.

 Our maximum liability to you for our failure to deliver any item will be limited to the price paid by you for that item.

 Nothing in these terms limits or excludes our liability in respect of (1) any fraud or fraudulent misrepresentation by us, (2) death or personal injury caused by our negligence, (3) for failing to supply these items that are as described, fit for purpose and of satisfactory quality, or (4) for anything that we are not permitted by law to exclude.

 Other important terms